Solomon-Coding/challange5-workDayScheduler/README.md

 ## Description

-The motivation for the project was to modify code and create a working password generator.
+The motivation for the project was to modify code and create a work day scheduling application.
-This project was undertaken to better learn code JavaScript.
+This project was undertaken to better learn API's and how they interact can dynamically work with JavaScript and css.
-The updated codebase allows for a user to select characteristics that will conform the password to their needs.
-The user is able to select password length, and wether or not the password will include uppercase or lowercase letters, numbers, or special characters.
+The updated codebase shows a planer that will show the days events, can store the information locally, and for each hour time block, shows a color representing the past present, or future.
-Through this project a better understanding of JavaScript, logic and variable manipulation were learned.
+Through this project a better understanding of dynamic uses JavaScript, CSS, and APIs was learned along with how each of the components interact with each other.

 ## Screenshot